Establish a Production Schedule

 Carry Out Comprehensive Data Collection and Processing

 The careful collection of high-quality data during the HDR process is essential for two main reasons.
-First, the inclusion of precise, up-to-date data enhances the value of an HDR as an information resource on development.
+First, the inclusion of precise, up-to-date data enhances the value of an HDR as an information resource.
 Second, the availability of detailed data supports accurate analysis during the preparation of the report.

 The steps in a sound methodology for comprehensive data collection would probably include at least the following: